![]() |

 Check periodic ring timer capability.

-Returns ring timer capability from given input values.
-On input parameter ring must be initialized with the required values. res_ns can be 0, which gets replaced by the system default.
-During the call values are updated.
-If this returns EM_OK then the combination of given values are all supported (or exceeded e.g. better resolution), otherwise values are updated with the closest supported.
+Returns the ring timer capability based on the given input values.
+The parameter 'ring' must be initialized with the values required by the user.
+The ring.res_ns can be 0 and gets replaced by the system default.
+The values are updated during the call.
+If EM_OK is returned then the combination of given values are all supported (or exceeded, e.g. better resolution), otherwise values are updated with the closest supported.

 EM_OK | Parameter combination is supported |